Best Burning Wood

 In the early 1980's, tests were conducted to discover which kind of wood created the most creosote in a regular "open" fireplace.
 The results were surprising.
 Contrary to popular opinion, the hardwoods, like oak and madrone, created MORE creosote than the softwoods, like fir and pine.
 The reason for this is that if the softwoods are dry, they create a hotter, more intense fire.
 The draft created by the hotter fire moves the air up the chimney faster!
 Because it is moving faster, the flue gas does not have as much time to condense as creosote inside the chimney.
 Also, because the flue gas is hotter: it does not cool down to the condensation point as quickly.
 On the contrary, the dense hardwood tends to smolder more, so their flue gas temperature is cooler.
 Thus, more creosote is able to condense on the surface of the flue.
 So, saying that "fir builds up more creosote than oak" just isn't true!
 It is a misunderstanding to think that it's the pitch in wood which causes creosote.
 It's not the pitch that is the problem; it's the water IN the pitch.
 Once the water in the wood has evaporated, that pitch becomes high octane fuel!
 When dry, softwoods burn extremely hot!

 When buying firewood make certain it is well seasoned.
-The best way to get seasoned wood is to but this year’s wood for next year.
+The best way to get seasoned wood is to cut this year’s wood for next year.
 A moisture tester may be a good investment.
 Once wood gets over 4- years old, it does start to deteriorate, so the best wood is 2-3 years seasoned.
 Most wood for sale is “this year’s” wood.
 If you get serious about wood burning, you must always think one full year ahead.
 Hardwoods are the choice of the serious fire burner.
 You may pay $300 for a cord of oak and only $250 for a cord of fir.
-But because the oak is more dense, it weighs much more than the fir.
+Because the oak is denser, it weighs much more than the fir.
 You actually get more for your money with hardwood.
 Because hardwoods are denser, they provide more available fuel in the same space.
 The fuel available in hardwood enables stoves or inserts to sustain high temperatures for significantly longer periods.
 Also, unless the stove is shut down tight, hardwoods may keep a hot live coal bed for days.
 Airtight stoves or inserts perform best with dry hardwoods.